Idea to Reality: NED at 30

 Following establishment of the United Nations Democracy Fund in 2005 and the Arab Democracy Foundation in 2007, the European Partnership for Democracy (EPD) was launched in April 2008 to serve as a platform for European organizations of the civil and political society working on democracy assistance.
 The EPD’s missions are to advocate for stronger presence of democracy support on the EU agenda, to share knowledge on democracy assistance among various stakeholders, and to provide small grants to partner organizations in the field.

 A related development that emerged from NED's efforts to stimulate international cooperation in the promotion of democracy has been the creation of the World Movement for Democracy.
 The Movement is a "network of networks" that connects and unites people and organizations around the world who are working on a daily basis to promote democratic values and build and strengthen democratic institutions in their respective countries.
 The Movement, for which NED serves as the secretariat, is directed by an international Steering Committee of distinguished democratic activists and thinkers, chaired by former Canadian Prime Minister Kim Campbell.
-It has held five World Assemblies funded largely outside of NED's congressional appropriation: New Delhi, India in 1999; Sao Paulo, Brazil in 2000; Durban, South Africa in 2004; Istanbul, Turkey in 2006; and Kyiv, Ukraine in 2008.
-The next Assembly will take place in Jakarta, Indonesia in April 2010 with the theme “Solidarity Across Cultures: Working Together for Democracy.”
+It has held seven World Assemblies funded mostly with non-public funding: New Delhi, India in 1999; Sao Paulo, Brazil in 2000; Durban, South Africa in 2004; Istanbul, Turkey in 2006; Kyiv, Ukraine in 2008; Jakarta, Indonesia; and Lima, Peru in 2012.

 In addition to facilitating regional and functional networking, the World Movement has undertaken two major projects.
 The first, entitled “Defending Civil Society,” has been designed to counteract the growing crackdown by semi-authoritarian regimes on non-governmental organizations that focus on democracy and human rights, including their ability to organize, conduct activities, and accept international funding.
 The second is a major worldwide assessment of democracy assistance, looking at best practices and lessons learned over the past two decades.